uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 [drawbacks]: #drawbacks

 - we are guessing the values.
 Some, like the channel label, are sensitive and must not be changed.
 We have to be sure that the rules and the structure never changes.
+- ptf handling for non SUSE OSes will not be as nice as for SUSE OSes.

 # Alternatives
 [alternatives]: #alternatives